AgustinPagotto/AgustinPagotto/README.md

 ## I'm a System Engineer, and a Developer!!

-- 🌱 I’m currently trying to master Ruby on Rails.
+- 🌱 I’m currently trying to master Go.
-- ⚡ I love to build mobile aplications in React Native.
-I have more than 4 years of experience with it.
+- ⚡ I'm insterested in building CLI tools and work with Golang it.
-- ⚡ Fun fact: I love to build Custom Mechanical Keyboards.
+- ⚡ I have 4 years of exprience building mobile apps with React Native.

 ### Connect with me: